rt15/rt15_portable_runtime/doc/coding_style_guide.md

 * Only functions opening curly brackets are on a new line.
 * Curly brackets are optional for one line blocks.
 * It is OK to put a goto in the same line of a if statement (in case of multiple if/goto).

+# Best practices

+* Use enum instead of defines when possible.